Canon 250D vs Nikon D3200

 |17.||Nikon D3100||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the 250D offers wifi support, while the D3200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the D3200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3200 was succeeded by the Nikon D3300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 250D and the Nikon D3200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 250D:

 - Better video: Provides higher definition movie capture (4K/25p vs 1080/30p).